Ian Black's photos of the week | CBC News

 CBC Ottawa's climatologist Ian Black loves to snap photos that capture Ottawa and the weather each week.

-Here are some of his highlights from Twitter to look back on this chilly spell:
+Here are some of his highlights from Twitter to look back on the start of true spring weather this week: